Get into GameDev:

 This formula shows that a vector dotted with itself is equal to it's magnitude squared.
 This basically amounts to the vector norm formula but the square cancels out the square root.

 Checkout that cool triangle formed with side lengths of x, y, and z.
 Triangles have the interesting property that |x + y| <= |x| + |y|.
 This is called the Triangle Inequality and it means that any one side length of the triangle cannot be greater than the sum of two other side lengths.
 Think about why this is true, if the red side length was greater than x + y then x and y could not be combine to reach the end of the red arrow and the triangle could not be closed.
 Now imagine that the sides of the triangle are each vectors.
-If x, y, and x + y are vectors, then we we can express the following inequality: | v • w | ≤ |v| |w|.
+If x, y, and x + y are vectors, then we we can express the following inequality: | x • y | ≤ |x| |y|.
 This is known as the “Cauchy-Schwarz” inequality and it is a special case of the Triangle Inequality.

 Practice Question: Here is a practical guided question on the dot product:

-Answer: https://www.youtube.com/watch?v=-OKPCMHr7Qc&ab_channel=MatthewVentures
+https://www.youtube.com/watch?v=-OKPCMHr7Qc&ab_channel=MatthewVentures

-Answer: https://www.youtube.com/watch?v=-OKPCMHr7Qc&ab_channel=MatthewVentures
+https://www.youtube.com/watch?v=-OKPCMHr7Qc&ab_channel=MatthewVentures

 Practice Question: You are given the forward vectors of the player and an enemy: p and e; and the positions of the player and enemy: P and E. Determine if the enemy is facing the player.

-Answer: This question is a little ambiguous because it doesn't clarify the angle threshold within which two things are considered "facing each other".
+This question is a little ambiguous because it doesn't clarify the angle threshold within which two things are considered "facing each other".
 I'm going to consider the angle between two vectors: the enemy's forward vector and the vector from the enemy to the player.
 If the angle between those vectors is less than 90 degrees then I would consider them facing each other.
 We can test this easily with the dot product e • EP = r.
 If r is negative then we have an angle that is less than 90 degrees and the enemy is therefore facing the player.

 Vector Projections

-In this next example, I have changed b.
-Now the projection of a onto b is z.
-One way that may help you to conceptualize this operation is to think of a sun projecting a shadow of a onto b.
-Can you imagine how z in the example below and x in the example above are shadows of a?
-If not, don't worry about it, the main insight is to think of z as a part of a.
+One way that may help you to conceptualize this operation in this example is to think of a sun projecting a shadow of a onto b.
+Can you imagine how x in the example below is a shadow of a?
+If not, don't worry about it, the main insight is to realize that of x is the part of a that goes in the direction of b.

-Answer: Since w is the remaining part of a, that must means that a = z + w.
+Since w is the remaining part of a, that must means that a = z + w.
 Therefore w = a - z.
 But here's something really cool... in this 2D example, if z is a's component in b's direction, then that means w is a's component in the direction perpendicular to b.
 So just like we were able to project a onto b to get z.
 If we found some vector perpendicular to b, say c, then the projection of a onto c would be w.
 This is a 2D case, so a only has two components.
 But if we were in 3D then we could extrapolate this method further to find a final vector d that would be perpendicular to both b and c and projecting a onto d would give us our third component.
 Projections are like chopping up our vector into it's composite parts.

 Formula: Projection of a onto b